chasenorman/PipeSynth-AEC/README.md

 ### Contacting the authors

-If you have any comments, questions, or feedback, please contact Chase Norman at c_@berkeley.edu or visit our GitHub page, https://github.com/chasenorman/PipeSynth-AEC.
+If you have any comments, questions, or feedback, please contact Yan-Ru Jhou (yanruj at umich dot edu), Yatin Manerkar (manerkar at umich dot edu), or visit our GitHub page, https://github.com/chasenorman/PipeSynth-AEC.

 ### Status